From Classroom to Capitol Hill: Advocacy Day as Experiential Learning

 Together, these contributors bring expertise in sociology, education, language and culture, social work, and advocacy.
 Their collaboration highlights how Jesuit institutions across the United States are preparing students to engage thoughtfully in issues of forced displacement, migration, and global justice.

-About the Resource
+About the Article

-This paper, authored by Clara Sayans, M.Ed., Outreach Officer at JRS/USA, and collaborators from Jesuit institutions, presents JRS/USA Advocacy Day as a best practice for integrating Jesuit values, experiential learning, civic engagement, and professional formation.
+This peer-informed research paper, authored by Clara Sayans, M.Ed., Outreach Officer at JRS/USA, and collaborators from Jesuit institutions, presents JRS/USA Advocacy Day as a best practice for integrating Jesuit values, experiential learning, civic engagement, and professional formation.
 The article describes how Advocacy Day has brought together students, educators, and parishioners since 2015 to advocate for refugee rights on Capitol Hill.

-Why Advocacy Day Matters
+Why This Research Matters

 Key Takeaways